Top 30+ Celtic Symbols And Their Meanings

 Celtic Cross symbol

 Perhaps the most popular among fans of Celtic culture is the Celtic cross.
-Visually, these are pointed and rounded patterns in intertwined threads belted or inscribed in a circle.
-Looking at such a combination of forms immediately comes the thought of harmony, integrity, cyclicity.
-Indeed, this ornament testifies to the connection of the cardinal points, while from below, the image always indicates the growing needs of a person.
-The image of the sun is also guessed – solar centrism was a distinctive feature of Celtic paganism.
-Therefore, it is not surprising that the bearers of this pattern believed in protection from dark forces and the talent of a special kind.
+Visually, it represents pointed and rounded patterns of interwoven threads shingled or inscribed in a circle.
+When looking at such a combination of forms, one immediately thinks of harmony, integrity, and cyclicality.
+Indeed, this ornament testifies to the connection of cardinal points, and from below, the image always points to man’s growing needs.
+Guess and the image of the sun – sociocentrism was a distinctive feature of Celtic paganism.
+Therefore, it is not surprising that the bearers of this pattern believed in protection from dark forces and talent of a special kind.

 2 Tree of Life